 The FTC in 2013 closed the investigation and brought no enforcement action.
 Its public statement on the decision indicated that an analysis of the effects of Google’s conduct revealed that despite “pushing other [third-party search] results ‘below the fold,'” it “likely benefited consumers by prominently displaying its [own] vertical content on its search results page.”
 And so while acknowledging that Google’s actions “resulted in significant traffic loss to the demoted” third-party services, the FTC found that “these changes to Google’s search algorithm could reasonably be viewed as improving the overall quality of Google’s search results.”2https://www.ftc.gov/system/files/documents/public_statements/295971/130103googlesearchstmtofcomm.pdf

-A leaked memo from the investigation revealed that strong concerns existed within the agency about the potential for Google’s conduct to harm competition.3http://graphics.wsj.com/google-ftc-report The FTC staff even recommended pursuing an enforcement action, noting that Google’s conduct “has resulted—and will result—in real harm to consumers and to innovation” in the form of “lasting negative effects on consumer welfare.”
+A leaked memo from the investigation suggested that strong concerns existed within the agency about the potential for Google’s conduct to harm competition.3http://graphics.wsj.com/google-ftc-report The FTC staff noted that Google’s conduct “has resulted—and will result—in real harm to consumers and to innovation” in the form of “lasting negative effects on consumer welfare.”
 But the fear of having to prove to a court that the conduct was not a “speculative long-run harm” seemed to have weighed on the FTC’s ultimate decision not to sue Google.

 It is not explained—in the official statement or the partially-leaked memo—how the FTC’s lawyers and economists performed the precarious exercise of weighing the harm caused to Google’s competitors, on the one hand, against the benefits to its search users, on the other.
 But a prediction of the net effects from Google’s conduct on competition would seem to have been necessary in order for the FTC to conclude that it was not “on balance, demonstrably anticompetitive.”
 And so as with the Google/Admob review, the monopolization investigation reveals an expectation built into the antitrust framework that government officials are to prove actual harmful effects to competition before intervening in a market.